SpiriitLabs/vite-plugin-svg-spritemap/docs/options/index.md

 If `true`, it will use the [default SVGO preset](https://github.com/svg/svgo#default-preset), if `false`, it will disable SVGO optimization.

 ::: warning
-Since the version 3.0, you need to install `svgo` manually as a depency of your project if you want `vite-plugin-svg-spritemap` to process SVG file with it.
+Since the version 3.0, you need to install `svgo` manually as a dependency of your project if you want `vite-plugin-svg-spritemap` to process SVG file with it.

 ::: code-group